tira-io/tira/documentation/organizers/organizing-tasks.rst

 .. dropdown:: :material-regular:`looks_3;1.5em` Create a Docker Image for the Evaluator
    :chevron: down-up

    An evaluator is a software that gets a system's run and the truth data as input to create the run's evaluation.

-   Evaluators get three variables as input in TIRA:

-   (1) the :code:`$inputDataset` variable contains the ground-truth data, (2) the :code:`$inputRun` variable contains the to-be-evaluated run, and (3) the :code:`$outputDir` variable points to the directory at which the evaluator should create the
-       :code:`evaluation.prototext` file containing the evaluation results.

-   Evaluators should produce helpful guidance for runs that are not valid (e.g., clarify the inconsistency with a message printed to stdout instead of failing with an exception).
-Users can see the output (stdout and stderr) and the evaluation results of unblinded evaluations (in case it is a test dataset an admin manually unblinds the evaluation after ensuring it does not leak confidential data) or all training/validation evaluations (i.e., evaluations that use a training or validation dataset as input).

-   Your evaluator must be compiled as a docker image and uploaded to Docker Hub so that TIRA can load your image.
-Here are some recent evaluators that you can use as blueprint for your own evaluator:

-   - The `huggingface evaluator <https://github.com/tira-io/hf-evaluator>`__ is an evaluator that supports all evaluations in huggingface evaluate.
-This should be the default evaluator in most cases.
-   - The `evaluator for multilingual stance detection of Touché23 <https://github.com/touche-webis-de/touche-code/blob/main/clef23/multilingual-stance-classification/evaluation/evaluation.py>`__ together with `instructions on how to build the docker image <https://github.com/touche-webis-de/touche-code/tree/main/clef23/multilingual-stance-classification#build-the-evaluator>`__
-   - The `clickbait-spoiling-eval.py <https://github.com/pan-webis-de/pan-code/blob/master/semeval23/clickbait-spoiling-eval.py>`__ script used in the Clickbait Spoiling task at SemEval 23 together with `instructions on how to build the docker image <https://github.com/pan-webis-de/pan-code/tree/master/semeval23#development>`__ and the `command to add in TIRA <https://github.com/pan-webis-de/pan-code/tree/master/semeval23#integration-in-tira>`__.
-   - The `ValueEval 2023 evaluator <https://github.com/touche-webis-de/touche-code/tree/main/semeval23/human-value-detection/evaluator>`__ used in SemEval-2023.
-   - `ir_measures <https://github.com/tira-io/ir-experiment-platform/tree/main/ir-measures>`__ for the evaluation of IR experiments.
+A step-by-step guide is available in the `Add a new Evaluator section <#add-an-evaluator>`_.

 .. dropdown:: :material-regular:`looks_4;1.5em` Add the new Task and Dataset to TIRA